BTCallahan/super-ds9/README.md

 A modernization of the 1971 Star Trek terminal based text game.
 Written in Python and set during a number of scenerios.

-1. Diffrences between with the 1978 Super Star Trek game:
+1. Diffrences between Super DS9 and both the 1971 Star Trek and 1978 Super Star Trek games:

     While Super DS9 is heavly inspired by Super Star Trek, ther are a number of diffrences.